Menu

-The purpose of the Corporate Eagle Scout Recruiting Program (CESRP) is simple:
+The purpose of the Corporate Eagle Scout Recruiting Program (CESRP) is as follows:

-• Provide companies like yours with access to Eagle Scouts who can become high value employees in the future.
+• Provide companies like YOURS with access to Eagle Scouts who can become high-impact, high-value employees in the future

-• Offer young Eagle Scouts with invaluable mentoring which can provide them with future employment opportunities, as well college and career advice from the Eagle Scouts currently employed by your company.
+• Provide young Eagle Scouts with invaluable mentoring which can help them with future employment opportunities, as well college and career advice from the Eagle Scouts currently employed by your company

 Participating in the CESRP is a simple 5 step process:

-Step 1 Identify one Eagle Scout volunteer, or a Sr. Executive in your organization, who is actively involved in Scouting, to lead the Eagles seeking Eagles program.
+1. Identify either one Eagle Scout volunteer or one Sr. Executive in your organization who is actively involved in Scouting to lead the Eagles Seeking Eagles program

 Click on the titles below to see how you can participate.
 Click on the MSA Program Template to see exactly how this program was run for several years at MSA.